jeremiahpslewis/dwdbulk/README.md

 **dwdbulk** is a library that enables users to access open German weather data provided by the Deutsche Wetterdienst (DWD).
 It aspires to acheive the following objectives:

-- Comprehensive: Covers all relevant data made available by DWD.
+- **Comprehensive:** Covers all relevant data made available by DWD.
-- Accessible: With minimal code and similar interfaces, users can access full longitudinal span for weather stations, both for forecasts and historical observations; similarly users can easily access cross-sectional data for a Germany-wide view.
+- **Accessible:** With minimal code and similar interfaces, users can access full longitudinal span for weather stations, both for forecasts and historical observations; similarly users can easily access cross-sectional data for a Germany-wide view.
-- Consistent: Data fields across different time frames and datasets are aligned (e.g. latitude and longitude always in decimal format).
+- **Consistent:** Data fields across different time frames and datasets are aligned (e.g. latitude and longitude always in decimal format).
-- Python 3.7+ & Pandas: Uses 'modern' Python.
+- **Python 3.7+ & Pandas:** Uses 'modern' Python.
 Does not aspire to have a CLI or other interfaces.
 Is not backed by a database.
 Yields data in DataFrame format.
+- **Lightweight:** Minimal dependencies.
-- Linux: Given prevalence of containers and the potential maintenance overhead of Mac & Windows, only Linux is targeted for support.
+- **Linux:** Given prevalence of containers and the potential maintenance overhead of Mac & Windows, only Linux is targeted for support.

 ## Library